Workflows

 Approving or Rejecting

-From an admin endpoint, CLI, or any external process:
+From an admin endpoint, CLI, or any other process:

 # Approve — the workflow resumes from the review step